 As long as the Member can maintain 20 Members or more, he receives 20% commission on the personally enrolled Members.

 Read: Faberlic Review

 We hope the above explanation helped you to understand Melaleuca’s compensation plan.
 Now it’s time to share some facts regarding Melaleuca.

 Is Melaleuca a Scam?

 No, Melaleuca is not a scam.
+It is neither Ponzi nor pyramid scheme.
 It is a product-based direct selling company.
 It has distributors and customers to buy products.
-Distributors get commissions on personal and downline products sales.
+Distributors get commissions on personal and downline product sales.

 But be aware of false products and earning claims made by Melaleuca and its representatives, below controversies will help you to know more about it.

 Actually, before Frank VanderSloot, his relatives were operating this company with the name Oil of Melaleuca.
 But in 1985 FDA caught this company for infeasible medical claims and inventory loading.
 Altogether company shifted to Frank VanderSloot and he rebuild it as Melaleuca.